Skip to content

 What should I wear cycling in 17°C in the wind?

-At 17°C in the wind, we recommend: Photochromic Lenses, Long-Sleeve Jersey, Light Base Layer, Light Gilet, Light Gloves, Bib Shorts, Knee Warmers, Cycling Socks, Toe Covers.
-Time for long sleeves and knee protection.
-A gilet is essential for descents.
+At 17°C in the wind, we recommend: Helmet, Photochromic Lenses, Short-Sleeve Jersey, Light Base Layer, Arm Warmers, Light Gilet, Light Gloves, Bib Shorts, Knee Warmers, Cycling Socks.
+Noticeably cooler.
+Knee warmers and full-finger gloves take the edge off.

 What does 17°C feel like on a bike?

 On a bike at 17°C, the "Ride Feel" temperature is approximately 14°C due to wind chill from your cycling speed.
-Noticeably cool on the bike.
-Long sleeves and knee coverage recommended.
+Noticeably cooler.
+Knee warmers and full-finger gloves take the edge off.

 Do I need a jacket cycling in 17°C?